No Result

 Growth Prospects

 SIR Royalty Income Fund’s growth is closely tied to SIR Corp.’s ability to expand its restaurant network and improve existing operations.
 In 2024, SIR added four new locations—including three Scaddabush restaurants and Edna + Vita in Toronto—which were added to the Royalty Pool in early 2025.
-These additions are expected to boost royalty income and broaden the Fund’s revenue base.
+These additions helped to boost royalty income and broaden the Fund’s revenue base.

 Despite challenges like inflation and rising labor costs, SIR remains focused on innovation and flexibility.
 The company is strengthening its takeout and delivery offerings and improving dine-in service.
 In addition, recent credit agreement amendments provide more financial leeway, allowing SIR to continue investing in growth while navigating economic uncertainty.